Motorcycle Accident Lawyers Serving Asheville, NC

-While it’s true that any accident claim may come with some complications, this is especially true for accidents that involve motorcycles.
-This is for several reasons – and they all work against you when you’re trying to make a fair claim.
+While any accident claim may come with some complications, this is especially true for accidents involving motorcycles.
 That’s why you need a lawyer who will fight for you.

-Bikers today still face a great deal of bias.
-Jurors, judges, and insurance companies continue to see bikers as reckless and aggressive people that don’t have any regard for their safety or the safety of others.
-Of course, this is not true.
-Motorcyclists are some of the most cautious people on the road.
+Jurors, judges, and insurance companies continue to see bikers as reckless and aggressive.
+Of course, this isn’t true.
 As unfair as the stereotypes may be, you can count on the at-fault driver’s insurance company to use anti-biker prejudice to their advantage.
 Don’t let them!

 Bruce was professional and efficient in representing me.
 He took on my case when other attorney’s would not. — B. Freeman

-When proving negligence you will have to show that the other driver owed you a duty of care.
-This is often fairly easy, as all drivers and bikers owe each other a duty to behave in a manner that keeps everyone safe.
-You must then prove that the other party breached that duty, or was negligent.
-A negligent action could be a failure to follow traffic laws, posted signage, or driving in a reckless manner, such as speeding.
-Lastly, you must prove that the negligent behavior caused the accident that resulted in your injuries, and that you have suffered losses as a result.
+A negligent action could be a failure to follow traffic laws, posted signage, or driving recklessly.
+Lastly, you must prove the negligent behavior caused the accident that resulted in your injuries and that you’ve suffered losses as a result.

 Compensation for Injuries in a Motorcycle Accident

-When you file a motorcycle accident claim, you are asking the court to order the at-fault parties to pay you compensation for your losses from the accident.
+When you file a motorcycle accident claim, you’re asking the court to order the at-fault parties to pay you compensation for your losses from the accident.